beckym223/manual_work/E6_long_edited.md

 The next major milestone in information tech- nology was the coinvention of the integrated cir- cuit by Jack Kilby of Texas Instruments in 1958
-4 On Bardeen, Brattain, and Shockley, see: http://www. nobel.se/physics/laureates/l956/.

 ### ---Economics-2001-0-05.txt---